 Celebrate Your Dog

 The week Sora died, I organized a virtual “fur”neral for her on social media.
-I invited all of her friends from across the world to join us in celebrating her life by posting a photo of her with their own dogs, going on a hike, trail run, or other adventure in her honor, among a number of suggestions.
-Our social media family joined our celebration by tagging us and using the hashtag #sorasnextadventure.
+I invited all of her friends from across the world to join us in celebrating her life by posting a photo of her with their own dogs, going on a hike, trail run, or other adventure in her honor, among a number of suggestions on social media.

 We were absolutely floored by all of the photos, dedications to, art made, cards sent, and beautiful words our friends and family said about Sora.
 By celebrating her life publicly, we saw just how expansive our network was.
 We learned how our journey has inspired others and felt incredibly humbled to know how many loved Sora from all over the world.

 Managing the Grieving Process

 Because we have a large presence on social media and many doggie friends all over this world, I have seen many pet owners have to say goodbye to their beloved pet.
 Instagram is a special place where it’s safe to pour our hearts out to our community, and I did the same when Sora died.

 As a consequence, however, I began comparing my grief to that of others.
 I wondered whether I was doing it “right.”
 Was I crying enough?
 Missing her often enough?
 I’d become angry with myself for not thinking of her all the time or looking for her when we entered the apartment.
 I felt stressed over my grief.

 After reaching out to friends and family members who have lost a pet, they reminded me each of us grieves differently.
 I became kinder to myself and allowed myself to feel the sadness and celebrate the good times, in my own process.

 A few things that allowed me to better process her death included: